microsoft/ML-For-Beginners/8-Reinforcement/1-QLearning/README.md

 An algorithm that we will discuss here is called **Q-Learning**.
 In this algorithm, the policy is defined by a function (or a data structure) called **Q-Table**.
 It records the "goodness" of each of the actions in a given state.

 It is called Q-Table because it is often convenient to represent it as a table, or multi-dimensional array.
-Since our board has dimentions `width` x `height`, we can represent Q-Table by a numpy array with shape `width` x `height` x `len(actions)`:
+Since our board has dimensions `width` x `height`, we can represent Q-Table by a numpy array with shape `width` x `height` x `len(actions)`:

 ```python
 Q = np.ones((width,height,len(actions)),dtype=np.float)*1.0/len(actions)
 ```

-Notice that we initially initialize all values of Q-Table with equal value, in our case - 0.25.
+Notice that we initially initialize all the values of Q-Table with equal value, in our case - 0.25.
 That corresponds to the "random walk" policy, because all moves in each state are equally good.
 We can pass the Q-Table to the `plot` function in order to visualize the table on the board: `m.plot(Q)`.

 ![Peter's Environment](images/env_init.png)

 In the center of each cell there is an "arrow" that indicates the preferred direction of movement.
 Since all directions are equal, a dot is displayed.

-Now we need to run the simulation, explore our environment, and learn better distribution of Q-Table values, which will allow us to find the path to the apple much faster.
+Now we need to run the simulation, explore our environment, and learn a better distribution of Q-Table values, which will allow us to find the path to the apple much faster.

 ## Essence of Q-Learning: Bellman Equation